sickgreg/OpenIPC-Adaptive-Link/README.md

 `ALink42c --help` for command line options

-Copy `txprofiles.conf` to `/etc` (don't have power set too high for your card in here) (future) copy ALink.conf to `/etc` for general settings / custom mode-changing execution strings I'm running /usr/bin/ALink42c & from /etc/rc.local startup script.
+Copy `txprofiles.conf` to `/etc` (don't have power set too high for your card in here)

+(future) copy ALink.conf to `/etc` for general settings / custom mode-changing execution strings.

+I'm running /usr/bin/ALink42c & from /etc/rc.local startup script.
 You also need to run wfb_rx on the camera,

 eg